DeadLeavez/Leaves-LimitedTraders/readme.md

 # 1.2.0
 - Added ``chanceForNoStock`` to config.
 Which adds a chance for an item to not be in stock at all, regardless of rolls.
 - Made the mod track trader updates properly

+# 1.2.1
+- Added ``priceAdjustment`` to config.
+It can be left out and itll default to no change.

+Previous config files ARE compatible.